 (1) Net reserves are defined as those accruing to the Company's working interest share after royalty interests owned by others have been deducted.
-Royalty interests owned by others are comprised of profit petroleum amounts that will be payable to the GOI, the GOB and the GTT.
+Royalty interests owned by others are comprised of profit petroleum amounts that will be payable to the GOI and GOB.